peytonhong/CVAE_Pose/README.md

 ### Rotation loss comparison
 * Without pointcloud: 0.000137
-* With pointcloud: 0.000222
+* With pointcloud: 0.000078

-**This result shows that the pointcloud rendering is not useful for pose estimation.
-(Need to try another method)**
+**This result shows that the pointcloud rendering is useful for pose estimation.**